selahaddinh/unknown/doc/unknown.md

   <img src="https://github.com/strawberryhacker/pictures/blob/main/questionmark.png", width=100>
 </p>

 *This will give a breif overview over the unknown language.
 I will probably come with some personal preferences during the document.
-This is just my opinion, and I do not intend to offent anyone not following these*
+This is just my opinion, and I do not intend to offend anyone not following these*

 ### Variables